Richland Academy of the Arts Education & Development Program

-Marianne Cooper, Executive Director, School Governance ext.
-223 email@example.com
+Marianne Cooper, Executive Director Richland Academy of the Arts, School Governance ext.
+223 firstname.lastname@example.org

 The mission of the RAA grant opportunity is to provide grants for its sponsored teachers to develop creative and interesting arts programs, projects or events for their classrooms.
 Grants are awarded to individual classroom teachers or small teams of classroom teachers, intended to foster arts experiences.
 Grant amounts are capped at $250.

 Check out our newsletter that provides information for teacher, students, and our schools.

 In this issue: Spotlight on drop out recovery issues, Every Child Achieves Act, Top 10 Characteristics of Highly Effective Boards, NACSA's Principals and Standards...

 Community Schools must have a Sponsor that has been approved by the Ohio Department of Education to oversee the school's governance, fiscal procedures, and its educational program and progress.

 Richland Academy of the Arts subscribes to the three core principles and six performance standards developed in coordination with the National Association of Charter School Authorizers (NACSA), the Ohio Association of Charter School Authorizers (OACSA) and the requirements of Ohio law.

 The three core principles for sponsors (or authorizers) are: